Tiyas-13/Backdoor_Detector/README.md

 1. The dataset can be downloaded from this link: https://drive.google.com/drive/folders/1Rs68uH8Xqa4j6UxG53wzD0uyI8347dSq

 In the ipynb file here, I have stored the data in a google drive.
 For local use, the data can be stored in the data folder.
+The original BadNet models are present in the models folder.
+In my code I have used a link from Google Drive.
-Please change the path at code indicated by the commented lines in the ipynb file
+Please change the path for all necessary files indicated by the commented lines in the ipynb file.

 2. Google Colab comes pre-installed with the necessary dependencies, however to run elsewhere, please install the following modules using pip:
 ```